 #1: You Would Never Intentionally Choose To Be Around These People

-There’s something to be said for diversity, but come on.
+There’s something to be said for diversity, but this doesn’t count.
 You spend your childhood and adolescence being herded into classrooms with kids who wear necklaces made out of impaled grasshoppers.
-You have to endure all sorts of annoying personal convictions like the kid in band who won’t sit near you because his Euopean ancestors were oppressed by your European ancestors.
+You have to endure all sorts of annoying personal convictions like the kid in band who won’t sit near you because his European ancestors were oppressed by your European ancestors.
 When you finally “grow up” you think you’ll now have the freedom and autonomy to choose who you share your life with.

 Now you’re sharing a hallway with a man you’re pretty sure keeps a gun in his desk and reading passive aggressive emails from a harpy with a silver-streaked bun atop her head.
 Just when you think to yourself “my God, are these people real?” the extreme couponer from the 2nd floor walks in your office to show you a panoramic photo of the 27 bottles of handsoap they just bought for $4.37.
 Yes, these people are real and no, you have no choices in life.